The biholomorphic invariance of essential normality on bounded symmetric domains: The case on the Wallach set

-Now we list the result of the biholomorphic invariance of $p$-essential normality of quotient Hilbert submodules in $H_\lambda^2(\Omega)$ for $\lambda\in W_{\Omega,c},$ the core case of weighted Bergman modules of $\lambda>N-1$ is our main Theorem 2 above, moreover the case of $(r-1)\frac{a}{2}<\lambda \leq N-1$ can be proved by the similar method to the case of weighted Bergman modules and we left this proof to the reader.
+Now we list the result of the biholomorphic invariance of $p$-essential normality of quotient Hilbert submodules in $H_\lambda^2(\Omega)$ for $\lambda\in W_{\Omega,c},$ the core case of weighted Bergman modules of $\lambda>N-1$ is our main Theorem 2 above.
+Now, with the preceding effort, the case of $(r-1)\frac{a}{2}<\lambda \leq N-1$ can be proved by the similar method to the case of weighted Bergman modules and we left this proof to the reader.